 Hat and gloves and something to protect your neck and face from wind

 Camera Gear.
 Bring your longest lens as well as something you feel comfortable hand-holding in the 300mm, 400mm, or 500mm range.
 Bring a camera body with a high frame rate and excellent fast focus.
 You may wish to bring a bean bag to support your camera while photographing out a vehicle window.

 Cell Phones and Internet: The hotels all have wifi.
 We should also have phone reception most of the time in the field.

 Weather and Schedule:

-Be prepared for temperatures between 5 and 45 degrees fahrenheit.
-We will use as much photograph-able light as we can each day, shooting sunrise through 10am, and 3pm to sunset, and even use mid-day light during overcast conditions.
+Be prepared for temperatures between 5 and 45 degrees Fahrenheit.
+We will use as much photograph-able light as we can each day, shooting sunrise through 10:30am, and 3pm to sunset, and also use mid-day light during overcast conditions.

 More information to be provided about where to stay upon signing up for the trip.
 Hotel costs are not included in the photo tour fee.